 2. All drawings/construction documents shall be coordinated to accurately reflect the specific materials and their arrangement to accurately reflect the proposed construction.
 Unused options not applicable to the specific project shall be purged out of the drawings/construction documents prior to submittal.
 Drawings for mechanical, electrical, or plumbing systems, as well as cabinetry and trim details are not required, and shall not be submitted.

 3. A complete building permit application shall consist of:

-One completed application form.
+Two copies of completed application form.